-The ALCO is comprised of both executive and non-executive members and is responsible for monitoring credit risk, liquidity risk, interest rate risk and basis risk.
+The ALCO is an executive committee with non-executive attendees and is responsible for monitoring credit risk, liquidity risk, interest rate risk and basis risk.
 This includes determining the composition of assets and liabilities, monitoring customer arrears and forbearance levels, strategies for maintaining appropriate levels of liquidity and funding, monitoring the results of liquidity stress tests, the approval of new products and ensuring appropriate financial risk management controls are in place.
 The committee oversees the Internal Liquidity Adequacy Assessment Process prior to its approval by the Board.